 Avoid hiking at dawn, dusk, or at night: during summer, that's when grizzly bears are most active.

-When hiking, periodically yell "Hey Bear!" to alert bears to your presence, especially when walking through dense vegetation or blind spots, or traveling upwind, near loud streams, or on windy days.
+When hiking, periodically yell "Hey bear!" to alert bears to your presence, especially when walking through dense vegetation/blind spots, traveling upwind, near loud streams, or on windy days.
 Avoid thick brush whenever possible.

 Don't Expect Bears to Notice You First

 In Yellowstone, bears hibernate for approximately five months each year and have only seven months of active time to obtain all of their nutritional needs.
-Therefore a bear with its head down feeding may not see you as quickly as you would think.
+A bear that's feeding may not see you as quickly as you would think.
 Pay attention, and see the bear before it sees you...and before you surprise it.